InfuseAI/ArtiVC/docs/content/en/backends/azureblob.md

 ### Use Azure CLI to login

-This backend suppport to use [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) to configure the login account.
+This backend supports to use [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) to configure the login account.
 It will open the browser and start the login process.

 ```
 az login